christopherblum/cnncf/README.md

 Convolutional Neural network with circular filters for sequence motif inference.

-# Convolutional Neural network with circular filters for sequence motif inference.

 ## Description

 This python script demonstrates how circular filters can be applied to sequence motif inference with convolutional neural networks.

 First, a data set of `num_positive` positive and `num_negative` negative training sequences is created, each sequence of length `sequence_length`.
 The positive training sequences all contain a motif `motif` placed at a random position in a random sequence background.
 Negative sequences are created by randomly shuffling the nucleotide order of all positive training sequences.
 Motifs can only contain letters A, C, G or T (upper-case).

 Two models are trained: a CNN with circular filters and a regular CNN.
 Both use filters of length `filter_length`.